Back to my roots 2

 The next image taken in 1966 is of one of the aircraft my father flew – Vampire Mk-52.

-This next image has Aaji seated in the middle on the floor with my father.
+The next image has Aaji seated in the middle on the floor with my father.
 And standing behind her is my grand aunt Kashi.
 This image was taken in 1946, the year my dad was born.

-Aajis father Dinkar Raghunath Karmarakar, was the Malguzar of some 15 villages north of Damoh in Sagar district of Bundelkhand, now Madhya Pradesh.
+Aaji’s father, Dinkar Raghunath Karmarakar, was the Malguzar of some 15 villages north of Damoh in Sagar district of Bundelkhand, now Madhya Pradesh.
 His ancestors had also come there with the Peshwas.
-My great- grand father actually had judicial and administrative powers.
-He collected taxes and as part of his salary was allowed to keep a small part.
+My great-grandfather actually had judicial and administrative powers.
+He collected taxes and, as part of his salary, was allowed to keep a small part.
 He held court.
 Literally 🙂

-This time when I went home, I met everyone I could and took pictures.
+This time, when I went home, I met everyone I could and took pictures.
 And rummaged through old trunks to get my hands on family treasures and memories in the shape of some old photographs.

 And look what I found rummaging through those trunks… my grandfather Vishwanath Phadke’s janampatri (horoscope)!